home-assistant/developers.home-assistant/docs/api/websocket.md

 ### Error handling during service calls and translations

 The JSON below shows an example of an error response.
-If `HomeAssistantError` error (or a sub class of `HomeAssistantError`) is handled, translation information, if set, will be added to the response.
+If `HomeAssistantError` error (or a subclass of `HomeAssistantError`) is handled, translation information, if set, will be added to the response.

 When handling `ServiceValidationError` (`service_validation_error`) a stack trace is printed to the logs at debug level only.